Adding Guardrails To A Cloud Account After The Fact

 Return on investment?
 High.
 It doesn’t take a lot of searching to find horror stories of very large and very unexpected cloud spending bills.

 This is the step that typically meets with the most pushback.
 The truly interesting part of that is the reason for the pushback.
 This step is usually fought against because of the idea of someone looking over your shoulder.

 The technical side of this step is relatively simple.
-The centralised accounts need to be already setup and then provided a role in your accounts that has read access only.
+The centralized accounts need to be already setup and then provided a role in your accounts that has read access only.

 This means there won’t be any production impact and this setup should be completely automated.
-The centralised teams should be able to provide a cloud-specific script that sets up the needed permissions.
+The centralized teams should be able to provide a cloud-specific script that sets up the needed permissions.

-The true issue here is the relationship between your team and the centralised services.
+The true issue here is the relationship between your team and the centralized services.
 This can be tricky waters.

 Estimated time to resolve?
 Five minutes.